-Every time a foster child comes to my house, there are some things I know I must do.
+Every time a foster child comes to my house, there are some things I (the foster mom) know I must do.
 Every time, my world is turned upside down.
 So is the child’s.
 There are some things that must happen for a win/win.
 Batting practice is over and the game has begun!

 - Get through that first week.
-That includes doctor’s visits, IEP meetings, social worker visits, and meeting the teachers.
+That includes doctor’s visits, IEP meetings, social worker visits, and meeting teachers.
 It also includes getting to know the mindset of this kid I didn’t teach or train.
 This kid doesn’t think like our kids did, and doesn’t usually respond to authority like our kids did.
-If it’s a boy, it’s double-trouble, because no woman is going to tell him what to do (he thinks).
+If the child is a boy, it’s double-trouble, because no woman is going to tell him what to do (he thinks).
 I’m not his mama, and most kids let me know that I don’t need to try to act like I am even though they like my hugs.
 It’s likely there has been little or no father figure in his life, so he has to figure out what to do about Dave, whose mere look demands action.
 His world is upside down, and so, right now, is mine.
 My world is different from his.
 I can’t understand his world because I’ve never lived there.
 Even though it would seem that my world is more secure, it isn’t to him.
 At this house we might (oftentimes) have better healthy food choices and focus on cleanliness, but this house and my world is not his home.
 He’s been given a new bat; it doesn’t feel right, and he most definitely doesn’t like the swing.

 - Make it through the second week.
 Get a semblance of order in my home – and figure out a new laundry and cleaning schedule since (often) our household size has doubled.
 Plan to spend a lot more time in the kitchen because most of these kids can empty the cupboards quicker than an umpire can yell “Strike one!”
 They also eat like there won’t be any food at the next meal and there are no concession stands in the stadium.
 The new bat might be nice, but they miss the old one – and hardly attempt to make contact with the ball.